obsidiansystems/ledger-app-tezos/README.md

 one of which is yours.
 Your node can be thought of as your gateway to the wider network.

-You can't do anything with the Ledger without using `tezos-client`.
+You can't do anything with the Ledger Nano S without using `tezos-client`.
 Tezos-client is the program you use to access information about the network, which you ultimately get through your node.
 See the [command documentation](http://doc.tzalpha.net/api/cli-commands.html)